litecoinII-dev/privacypolicy/privacypolicy.md

 Your wallet, private keys, and transaction data are stored locally on your device and never leave it.
 Only you have access to your funds and keys.

-LC2 BlueWallet connects directly to the LC2 blockchain or Electrum servers you configure, purely to retrieve blockchain data or broadcast transactions.
+LC2 ProWallet connects directly to the LC2 blockchain or Electrum servers you configure, purely to retrieve blockchain data or broadcast transactions.

 #